GoVedoBKP/basound/README.md

-# BasoUnd - Professional Audio Device Drivers for FreeBSD
+# BASound - ALSA Device Drivers for FreeBSD

+DISCLAIMER: all this is not working.
+Even if you do not get kerel panic (but you will) do not expect any sound at this stage.
+Use on your own risk.

 A FreeBSD kernel module that provides support for professional audio devices from multiple families:
 - **DICE** - FireWire audio interfaces (Weiss, Loud, Focusrite, TC Electronic, M-Audio, etc.)